Hvalbakur

-Hvalbakur ([ˈkʰvalˌpaːkʏr̥], meaning 'whale back') is a small island off the coast of Iceland, and the country's easternmost point.
+Hvalbakur ([ˈkʰvalˌpaːkʏr̥], meaning 'whale back') is a small, uninhabited island off the coast of Iceland and is the country's easternmost point.
 It is located in the Austurland region, 35 km from the mainland.
 It is 200 m long and up to 100 m wide, with its highest point 5 m above sea level.
 The island appears on maps from 1761 but may have been sighted much earlier.